yingshyang/yingshyang/README.md

 - 🔭 I’m currently working on Sudent Disability Services in University of Iowa
 - 🌱 I’m currently learning Python, R, Tableau, and Power BI
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with R
-- 💬 Ask me about ...
 - 📫 How to reach me: vkyang8@outlook.com
 - 😄 Pronouns: She/her/hers
-- ⚡ Fun fact:
+- ⚡ Fun fact: I have one dog and one cat
 -->